 The black cat is the most well-known of the witch’s familiars.
 Ancient people worshiped cats and modern people love them.
 The ancient Egyptians domesticated the cat, linked to the goddess Bast.
 And therefore held in high regard.
 Over the centuries, archaeologists have discovered thousands of mummified cats in Egypt.
 In old Norse culture, two large cats guarded the goddess Freya.
 In the confession of Elizabeth Demdike in the Pendle Witch Trials, she confessed her familiar’s name was Tibb.
 Tibb was a familiar spirit who took the form of many animals, and in one part of her confession, Tibb appeared to her as a black cat.

 Witches and Dogs

 In many old tales and myths, hounds guard the gates to the afterlife.
 Think hellhounds and Cerberus, the Greek Hound of Hades.
 In Ireland and England, ghostly black dogs roam ley lines and haunt cemeteries.
 Alizon Device of the Pendle Witch Trials confessed to having a familiar who took the form of a black hound who lamed a man after she requested it of him.
-In 1645, Helen Clark claimed to have met the devil who had taken the form of a black dog.
+As did James Device and Elizabeth Demdike.
+Then in 1645, Helen Clark claimed to have met the devil who had taken the form of a black dog.

 Hounds of the Gods